sedaprotocol/seda-data-proxy/README.md

   "routeGroup": "proxy",
   "routes": [
     {
-      // Everything will be injected in the URL "path": "/*",
+      // The whole path will be injected in the URL "path": "/*",
       "upstreamUrl": "https://swapi.dev/api/{*}",
       "headers": {